B.A. Visual Arts & Comparative Literature,, Brown University, 1993

 Ph.D.
 Rhetoric, University of California, Berkeley, 2003

-Eve Meltzer is Associate Professor of Visual Studies at NYU's Gallatin School of Individualized Study and an affiliated faculty member in the Department of Art History.
+Eve Meltzer is associate professor of Visual Studies at Gallatin and is an affiliated faculty member in NYU’s Department of Art History.
 Her research and teaching interests are in the areas of contemporary art history and criticism, the history and theory of photography, material culture and a range of philosophical and theoretical discourses including psychoanalysis, structuralism, phenomenology, and affect theory.
-She received her M.A. and Ph.D. in Rhetoric from the University of California at Berkeley.
+She received her MA and PhD in Rhetoric from the University of California at Berkeley.
 Her first book, Systems We Have Loved: Conceptual Art, Affect, and the Antihumanist Turn (University of Chicago Press, 2013) situates the conceptual art movement in relation to the field of structuralist thought and offers a new framing for two of the most transformative movements of the 20th century and their common dream of the world as a total sign system.
-Her second book, tentatively titled Group Photo: The Psycho-Photographic Process and the Making of Group Identity , will explore the proposition that group identity—at least since the invention of photography, if not before—has at its foundation something we might call a psycho-photographic consistency.
-Meltzer has published articles, exhibition essays, and reviews on the work of Vito Acconci, Jeanne Dunning, Roberto Jacoby, Robert Morris, Robert Smithson, Larry Sultan and Peter Wegner, among others.
-Her course offerings include “The Photographic Imaginary,” “The Thingliness of Things,” “Psychoanalysis and the Visual,” “What Was Conceptualism, and Why Won’t It Go Away?”, and “Feeling, in Theory.”
+Her second book, tentatively titled Group Photo: The Psycho-Photographic Process and the Making of Group Identity, will explore the proposition that group identity—at least since the invention of photography, if not before—has at its foundation something we might call a psycho-photographic consistency.
+Meltzer has published articles, exhibition essays, and reviews on the work of Vito Acconci, Jeanne Dunning, Roberto Jacoby, Robert Morris, Robert Smithson, Larry Sultan, and Peter Wegner, among others.
+Her course offerings include “The Photographic Imaginary,” “The Thingliness of Things,” “Psychoanalysis and the Visual,” “What Was Conceptualism, and Why Won’t It Go Away?” and “Feeling, in Theory.”

 Professor Eve Meltzer was an invited speaker to the Museum of Modern Art's Forum on Contemporary Photography for a discussion of Kaja Silverman’s Miracle of Analogy: or The History of Photography, Part I (Stanford Press, 2015), held at MoMA, in New York, New York, in March 2015.
 She was also an invited speaker for (Temporary) Collections of Ideas around Choreography, a public program at New York's The New Museum in February 2015.